Hi, I'm Josh.

 - Implementation of server monitoring and optimization tools

+Full stack web developer using WordPress as a CMS/application framework.
 Had my hand in turn-key business solution-plugins, mini social networks, membership sites, ecommerce sites, startups, and more.
 80/20 split plugins/themes.
+Tools:

 - PhpStorm—the best IDE on the block, with WordPress integration/support